UP | HOME

 1. The Most Influential Inventions Of All Time

-Most of these inventions couldn’t exist on an effective industrial scale without the others, since the scale of technology depends on the scale of civilization.
-Some of them also may have affected more people than others, such as the Internet vs the printing press, but there’s no way the Internet could’ve existed before the printing press since the printing press was necessary to help create a world that could invent the Internet.
+The scale of technology depends on the scale of civilization, so most of these inventions couldn’t exist on an effective industrial scale without the others.
+Some of them also may have affected more people than others, such as the Internet vs the printing press.
+But there’s no way the Internet could’ve existed before the printing press, since the printing press was necessary to help create a world that could invent the Internet.
 Hence, it’s not really meaningful to rank and identify any “best” set of inventions, but we can identify some inventions that have been comparatively more influential than others, in terms of how they affected civilization.
 Furthermore, while it’s undeniable that all these inventions have affected human civilization, they each affected civilization in different ways, so it’s debatable regarding which of them have been more influential than others.
-Ranking any of the most important inventions in history would imply a theory of value.
+Ranking any of the most important inventions in history as an ordinal list would imply a theory of value.

 • Shipping Container